MOSTAFA1172m/mnist-vanilla-gan/README.md

    ```

 4. **Open and run the notebook**:
-   Open the `Vanilla_GAN_MNIST.ipynb` file and run each cell step by step.
+   Open the `mnist_gan.ipynb` file and run each cell step by step.

 ---